Burgerballs/FNF-Challenges/README.md

 # FNF-Challenges
-This is a WIP database for a funny script I am aiming to make for Psych Engine.
+This is a WIP database for a funny mod I am aiming to make for Psych Engine.